maincode-org/eslint-rule-dev-toolkit/README.md

 - [X] Improve/Refactor nodeComponentTrace algorithm (returns the parent multiple times)
 - [X] Handle function calls on classes (strings, arrays etc.)
 - [X] Implement analysis of functions with parameters
-- [ ] Add analysis of normal function calls
+- [X] Add analysis of normal function calls
-  - [ ] Correct relevant tests to CallExpression --> Identifier in trace analysis
+  - [X] Correct relevant tests to CallExpression --> Identifier in trace analysis
 - [ ] Implement support for reassignments in global scope
-- [ ] Implement correct functionality for file I/O
+- [ ] Refactor type of context to RuleContext
-  - [ ] Trace through files by looking at import from source file
+  - [X] Refactor tests to use RuleContext type
-  - [ ] Add filename to nodes in nodeComponentTrace
+  - [X] Add filename to nodes in nodeComponentTrace
+  - [ ] Add env as argument to makeContext
-  - [ ] Use the parser provided in the context
+  - [ ] Change implementation of makeContext to actually access the file in the filesystem.
+- [ ] Implement analysis of ImportStatements

 Down prioritized:
 - [ ] Improve/Refactor the Identifier handler